Course Overview: Computing

 This component focuses on the physical elements of computer science and the associated theory.
 Students will study the Central Processing Unit (CPU), computer memory and storage, wired and wireless networks, network topologies, system security and software.
 They will also become familiar with the impact of Computer Science in a global context through the study of ethical, legal, cultural and environmental concerns associated with computer science.

 Computational Thinking, Algorithms and Programming (Written Paper) (50% of total GCSE)

 This component focuses on the core theories embedded into computer science and the application of computer science principles.
 Students will be introduced to algorithms and programming, learning about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages and data representation.
 Students will also study computing related mathematics including exponentiation and modulus.

-This component is a non-exam assessment (NEA) that requires students to design a coded solution for a series of tasks supplied by the examination board.
+This component is a formal requirement that requires students to design a coded solution for a series of tasks supplied by the examination board.
+It is designed to consolidate the learning across the specification through practical activity.
 Students will create suitable algorithms, which will provide a solution for each task before coding them in a suitable programming language.
 They will create a test plan complete with test data to ensure coded solutions solve the problem.
 Previous tasks include the development of a speed camera system and a stock control program.

 Course Name: Computer Science

 Awarding Body: OCR